Lane Kenworthy, The Good Society

 RELIGION AND COMMUNITY

 For many Americans, religion is a path to community.
 It isn’t just about belief in God, or in heaven and hell.
 It’s also about attending services regularly with people who share a similar worldview.
-It’s about listening, in the company of those people, to a sermon on how to be a better person, how to live a better life, how to overcome adversity.
+It’s about listening, in the company of those people, to a sermon on how to be a better person, how to live a better life, how to deal with adversity.
 It’s about chatting with friends and acquaintances during an after-service coffee hour or brunch.
 And for quite a few it includes participating in other activities with a subset of those fellow congregants — a Bible study class, a church choir or softball team, a youth support group, a regular potluck dinner, a food drive for the poor, a cleanup of a local park.
-According to one estimate, “nearly half of all associational memberships in America are church related … and half of all volunteering occurs in a religious context.”31 Humans long for community — for belonging, for sharing, for the “collective effervescence”32 of communal ritual.
+According to one estimate, “nearly half of all associational memberships in America are church related … and half of all volunteering occurs in a religious context.”39 Humans long for community — for belonging, for sharing, for the “collective effervescence”40 of communal ritual.
 Religion helps to supply it.

 Have changes in American religion in recent decades altered the degree to which it enhances community?
 Let’s consider four hypotheses: (1) The fall in religious attendance reduces community.
 (2) The rise of megachurches diminishes community.
 (3) Religious intolerance weakens community.
 (4) Religious polarization decreases community by increasing political polarization.